B4rtDC/DS425-PS/README.md

 ## Course overview
 The course has multiple parts: reinforcement learning, machine learning & search methods.
-This year we start with reinforcement learning because the project is related to this topic as well.
+This year we start with machine learning because the project is related to this topic as well.

 ### Evaluation:
-- written project on reinforcement learning.
-The concept of the projects is detailed in the 'Project_2023' folder.
+- written project on machine learning learning, with a focus on leveraging large language models (LLMs).
+The concept of the projects is detailed in the 'Project_2024' folder.
 - written test.

 We will mainly be using Matlab (≥2022a) for the machine learning part (you will use this in future robotics courses as well) and Julia (≥1.8.1).